DEFRA/water-abstraction-team/coding_conventions.md

 The `pageTitle` should always be set in the presenter.

 This ensures that the `pageTitle` is dynamically generated alongside other data being worked out in the presenter.
-By centralizing this logic in the presenter, we avoid duplication in the services, and maintain a single source of truth for dynamic page titles.
+By centralising this logic in the presenter, we avoid duplication in the services, and maintain a single source of truth for dynamic page titles.

 ### Active NavBar